 Blues legend James Montgomery makes his triumphant return to Boston's North Shore with SNL Band's Beehive Queen Christine Ohlman and Rebel Montez!

-Don't miss your only chance to catch the James Montgomery Band live on-stage at the most spectacular outdoor venue on Boston's North Shore!
+Don't miss your only chance to catch these two iconic stars live on-stage at the most comfortable outdoor venue on Boston's North Shore!